The Competitive Edge Delivered by Speech Analytics

 Why?
 Because surveys show that just one out of five contact centers have already done so.
 And those numbers haven’t moved much over the last two years.

 “Then maybe it’s not worth it!” you might say.
-But if you talk to a contact center manager that has made the switch, he or she will probably make a better case for it than we could.
+But if you talk to a contact center manager that has made the switch, he or she will make a case for speech analytics benefits.

 You’ll hear about agents who are better able to meet the needs of their customers, which helps them to remain customers instead of exploring the competition.

-You’ll hear about better training sessions that result from analytics data identifying operational and performance issues.
+You’ll hear about better training sessions that result from speech analytics call center training software identifying operational and performance issues.